Overview of the BMO CashBack® MasterCard®*

 I believe the cash back and open card bonus is very good

 The charge for spending over the limit is too high plus they decline the authorization.

 The entire approval process was very fast and easy.
 I appreciated that I was approved quickly and received the card in a timely manner.

 I liked the customer service when dealing with any issues.
 I found that this card was convenient to use at most retailers.
 The interest rate was a bit high considering that I got a substantiality better rate with my Visa, but altogether, it was more than satisfactory.
 Got me through the Christmas Season.

 Overall the process went well

 The BMO CashBack Mastercard is an entry-level, free to carry credit card from one of Canada’s big banks.
-It stands out for its impressive rewards on groceries, flexible redemption process that makes it extremely easy to access your rewards, and its enticing welcome offer.
+It stands out for its impressive rewards on groceries and flexible redemption process that makes it extremely easy to access your rewards.
 Plus, the BMO CashBack Mastercard is a great option for students looking to build their credit history with their first-ever credit card.